-TIP: Find my full post on Probiotics for Kids here.
+Find my full post on Probiotics for Kids for more information.

 What brands of probiotics are good for kids?

-Two brands that I’ve tried and like are Jarrow and Culterelle.
-If you’re wondering whether probiotics need to be refrigerated, yes and no. Some do and they will say so on the label, and others, which have been made with more recently developed freeze-drying technology don’t.
+Two brands I’ve tried and like are Jarrow and Culterelle.
+If you’re wondering whether probiotics need to be refrigerated, yes and no. Some do and they will say so on the label, and others, which have been made with more recently developed freeze-drying technology, don’t.

-For more info on the specific strains of probiotics may help which ailments, this story from Parents breaks it down nicely towards the bottom.
+For more info on the specific strains of probiotics may help which ailments, this story from Parents breaks it down nicely toward the end.

 Which kid-friendly foods have the most probiotics?

-Or fermented pickles, kimchi, sauerkraut or cottage cheese.
+Or fermented pickles, kimchi, sauerkraut, or cottage cheese are good options.